 - SWB RailRiders – All Aboard! –

-The RailRiders continue the second leg of an eight-game road trip against the tribe Saturday, May 31 at 7:05 p.m.
-The RailRiders will toss right-hander Shane Greene (2-2, 5.65) opposite Indianapolis left-hander Adam Wilk (3-4, 4.99).
-John Sadak and Aaron Berlin will have the call on radio with the pregame beginning at 6:35 p.m. on NEPA Sports Radio —The GAME, Northeast PA’s largest sports radio network: 100.7 FM, 1340 WYCK-AM, 1400 WICK-AM, 1440 WCDL-AM and 106.7 FM.
-For season ticket information, single-game tickets or to book a ballpark group outing, call (570) 969-BALL (2255) or visit swbrailriders.com.
+The RailRiders will look to earn the series win with their northern brethren Monday, June 23 at 7:05 p.m.
+The RailRiders will toss the left-hander Jeremy Bleich (0-1, 8.10) while the Red Sox call upon the right-hander Steve Wright (1-1, 3.57).
+John Sadak and Aaron Berlin will have the call on radio with the pregame show beginning at 6:35 p.m. on NEPA Sports Radio —The GAME, Northeast PA’s largest radio network: 100.7 FM, 1340 WYCK-AM, 1400 WICK-AM, 1440 WCDL-AM and 106.7 FM.
+For season ticket information, single-game tickets or to book a ballpark group outing, call (570) 969-BALL (2255) or visit swbrailirders.com.

 OFF THE RAILS: